perchbirdd/Unscrambler/README.md

 - ActionEffect01: Observe an action that affects 1 target
 - ActionEffect08: Observe an action that affects 8 targets
 - ActionEffect16: Observe an action that affects 16 targets
-- ActionEffect24: Observe an action that affects 24 targets
+- ActionEffect24: Observe an action that affects 24 targets (hunts are good for this)
-- ActionEffect32: Observe an action that affects 32 targets
+- ActionEffect32: Observe an action that affects 32 targets (hunts are good for this)
 - StatusEffectList1: Observe a buff being applied
 - StatusEffectList3: Observe many buffs being applied (?)
 - Examine: Examine another player